Prabhat-Deshmukh022/Stock_View/README.md

 - **Database connection** is managed in `db/db.ts` using the `pg` library.
 - **Debounced search** in holdings table for performance.
 - **Diversification score** is dynamically calculated using the Herfindahl-Hirschman Index (HHI) for both sector and market cap distribution.
+- I have made use of ChatGPT and GitHub copilot when encountering deadends, it has helped greatly, learning new techniques to fulfill various functionality in building the website.

 ---